massalabs/massa/docs/execution.md

 The smart contract engine (SCE) is decoupled from the consensus system (CSS); they maintain separate ledgers: the SCE ledger and the CSS ledger.

-The CSS informs the SCE whenever a block becomes final, and whenever the blockclique changes in any way.
+The CSS informs the SCE whenever a block becomes CSS-final, and whenever the blockclique changes in any way.

 The SCE executes the blockclique operations after sorting them by increasing block slot: this provides an absolute order of execution.